-- All participants must be allowed equal access to participate in the Child Nutrition Programs. - All participants must be treated in the same manner. - Examples include: seating arrangements, serving lines, services and facilities, assignment of eating periods, child/staff interactions, etc. - It is also important to understand differences and use respectful language.
+- All students must be allowed equal access to participate in the Child Nutrition Programs. - All participants must be treated in the same manner. - Examples include: seating arrangements, serving lines, services and facilities, assignment of eating periods, student/staff interactions, methods of selection for application approval and verification processes. - It is also important to understand differences and use respectful language.
 Examples include: - Putting the person first (for example, "person with a disability" NOT "disabled person") - Using culturally sensitive language (for example, "Asian" NOT "Oriental") - Use inclusive/respectful terms (for example, "chairperson" NOT "chairman")